HarshadaBhole13/book-exchange-platform/README.md

 How to Run the Project

 Backend
-Navigate to the backend directory:bash cd book-exchange-backend Build and run the Spring Boot application: mvn spring-boot:run
+Navigate to the backend directory:  cd book-exchange-backend Build and run the Spring Boot application: mvn spring-boot:run

 Ensure the MySQL database is running.
 Use the database name: book_exchange.